GPII/universal/documentation/ProductionSetupInstructions.md

 ## Introduction

 GPII components such as the *Preferences Server* and *Cloud Based Flow Manager* can be deployed in a VM using production configurations.
-Please refer to the ```examples/production-components-vm``` directory.
+Please refer to the ```vagrant-configs``` directory.
 Once the VM is running, the following services will be available in the VM:

 * *Preferences Server* listening on port 8081
 * *Cloud Based Flow Manager* listening on port 8082